-U.S. sales of Evista, a product for the prevention and treatment of osteoporosis in postmenopausal women and for risk reduction of invasive breast cancer in postmenopausal women with osteoporosis and postmenopausal women at high risk for invasive breast cancer, were essentially flat during the first quarter of 2008, as a result of higher prices, offset by lower demand.
-Sales outside the U.S. decreased 2 percent driven by lower demand and lower prices, offset partially by the favorable impact of foreign exchange rates.
+U.S. sales of Evista, a product for the prevention and treatment of osteoporosis in postmenopausal women and for risk reduction of invasive breast cancer in postmenopausal women with osteoporosis and postmenopausal women at high risk for invasive breast cancer, increased 1 percent and remained relatively flat during the second quarter and first half of 2008, respectively, driven by increased prices, partially offset by decreased demand.
+Evista sales outside the U.S. were essentially flat and decreased 1 percent for the same periods, driven by decreased prices as well as decreased demand for the first half of 2008, offset by the favorable impact of foreign exchange rates.